Working Holiday Chile

 Working Holiday programs were launched by Chile Inside back in 2005, long before the Chilean government introduced the Working Holiday Visa for Chile (2014).
 The working holiday programs of Chile Inside are in most of the cases placements in tourism and hotel business.
 Locations are available throughout the country, and participants can choose between working in cosmopolitan cities like Santiago de Chile, tourism destinations throughout the country or program locations in the countryside.

-According to our own definition, the participants work for food and lodging, meaning that the program place provide accommodation and food.
+According to our own definition, the participants work for food and lodging, meaning that the program place provide accommodation and food (between one and three meals/day).
 A wage is not paid, but participants can live and work in one and the same place for up to 6 months, without incurring any additional costs.

 At Working Holiday in Chile, you can also get to know the fascinating nature of the Andes, the Atacama Desert and Patagonia.
 Chile boasts a truly impressive variety of landscapes and climates and has been awarded many times as a top travel tip by the Lonely Planet.
 A great side effect of a working holiday program in Chile, which will surely convince your parents: you learn Spanish, gain plenty of life experience, acquire intercultural skills and give your resume a very special touch!
 With a Work & Travel program in Chile you can not only broaden your horizons but also have a lot of fun and get to know a new culture.
 This is a really great way to educate yourself and make new friends.
 Just imagine how many people from all over the world you can meet and how many exciting travel stories you'll experience.